Frequently Asked Questions

 A: Apprenticeship training is distinguished from other types of workplace training by several factors:

-(4) Training results in an industry-recognized credential.
+(4) Training results in an industry-recognized and portable credential.

 Q: How long are apprenticeship programs?